connec/monitoring-rs/posts/0-discovery.md

 #### Storage

-Log entries could be though of simply as lines of plain text, but the Kubernetes ecosystem is very fond of structured logging, where log entries are considered to be structured events rather than plain text.
+Log entries could be thought of simply as lines of plain text, but the Kubernetes ecosystem is very fond of structured logging, where log entries are considered to be structured events rather than plain text.
 In the context of a monitoring pipeline, it's usually the case that *all* logs are structured log events, since the logging agent would report discovered log entries along with metadata such as the source of the entry and the date/time at which the entry was discovered.
 In that view, a plain text log entry would likely be recorded in a `message` field of a structured log event, alongside the source and date/time: